This simple title of Niagara Peninsula food might not seem very exciting, but it is. It's killing you.

 Beyond eating too much poverty food, never mind the artificial foods with no goodness, we eat produce from California.
 California grows and buys unripe produce and uses nuclear radiation to make it look like it's ripening, when it's not, it's just doing that old microwave thing, only on a faster conveyor belt.
 Someone has to subsidize the American war effort, and sometimes you're doing that with every bite you eat.
 Do I have to type about radiation warnings?

-All California has to do is stop shipping food to Ontario, and many people will starve.
+All California has to do is stop shipping food to Ontario, and a big percentage of people will starve.

 As billable end users, I don't see everyone running out to a field and starting to raise their own crops, no, people in the Niagara Peninsula will start rioting and fighting and looking for something for nothing, because they're hungry and have families to feed.
 Can you accept this?
 The people of the Niagara Peninsula already don't want to work on farms, many preferring to subsist on social assistance payments without working on farms to earn it, as it used to be.
 Offshore people are brought in who aren't citizens, don't have the rights of citizens, don't have the money to sue after being sexually abused or being told that performing oral sex is part of a job, a real Welland thing.

 There is wild rice, wild water chestnuts, sweet acorns, the squash, pumpkins, corn and beans that are native to our land, what carry the goodness of the earth around us.
-May I remind you, that before the white man came here there were no human diseases, and that's mostly because native people only ate the food of their environment that kept them not only in tune with their echo-system, but within the realm of The Great Spirit, living in the system of Nature, what could be another word for god.
-There are many gods and goddesses on this earth, but only one Nature.
+May I remind you, that before the white man came here there were no human diseases, and that's mostly because native people only ate the food of their environment that kept them not only in tune with their ecosystem, but within the realm of The Great Spirit, when eating live is consuming the living energy of Nature, what is another word for god.
+There are many gods and goddesses on this earth, but only one Nature that encompasses all of us and those we have Dominion over.

 Our nature.
 Our home.. and native land.
 The Federal Government has that precedent.
 Let's use it.